LC-Linkous/reverse_engineering_notes/README.md

 ---
 #### WiFi

 WiFi is a wireless networking technology that is part of a family of IEEE 802.11 standards that define the protocols for wireless communication between access points and client devices.
-WiFi can be used in local area networks (LAN), or to a router with an ISP out to the internet.
+WiFi can be used in wireless local area networks (WLAN), or to a router with an ISP out to the internet.
 It operates via radio frequency in the 2.4 GHz, 5 GHz, and 6 GHz bands.

 Standards for WiFi have evolved from 802.11a/b/g through modern 802.11ac (WiFi 5) and 802.11ax (WiFi 6/6E) implementations, each offering improved speed, range, and security features.
 (Hence why WiFi operates at multiple different frequencies)